mitigation-controller/mitc/doc/User_Manual.md

 The following is a step-by-step guide to help users get started with the MitC software.
 It includes two parts: 1) Installation and 2) Working with the software.

+In case you encouteed any issue, please let us know by creating a new issue using the appropriate [templates](https://github.com/mitigation-controller/mitc/issues/new/choose).

 ## Installation

 * Download the reposity as a zip file.
 For the latest release, please check [releases page](https://github.com/mitigation-controller/mitc/releases) for available downloads.